 qualifying life event ("QLE") is a change in an employee's status

 (e.g., marriage, birth of a child, divorce, loss of eligibility because

 of reduction in hours, or death) that affects an employee's health insurance coverage.The QLE procedure to follow:

-The administrator has to complete the Enrollment/Change Form (HR intranet; username and password required) and Qualifying Life Event (QLE) Notification.
+The location's MyEnroll administrator must complete the Qualifying Life Event (QLE) Notification.

-The QLE form is available at MyEnroll.com in the reference library.
+The Enrollment/Change Form and QLE form are available at MyEnroll.com in the reference library.

-The administrator has to keep a copy of the documentation in the employee's medical file.
+The location's MyEnroll administrator has to keep a copy of the documentation in the employee's medical file.